-Desertification has numerous potential disastrous effects on human health.
+Desertification has numerous potentially disastrous effects on human health.

 Higher threats of malnutrition from reduced food and water supplies

-More water and food-borne diseases that result from poor hygiene and lack of clean water
+More water and food-borne diseases resulting from poor hygiene and lack of clean water

 Respiratory diseases caused by atmospheric dust from wind erosion and other air pollutants

 The spread of infectious diseases as populations migrate